mydea/SpeechAccuracyTest/README.md

 the end of the test, that will be sent to you via email.
 You can then use this data to optimise used speech commands.

 This Suite is based on the Web Speech API, which is currently only included in Google Chrome, in a webkit-prefixed version.
+Therefore, the test will only work in Google Chrome!
-For additional information on the topic, visit: http://updates.html5rocks.com/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API
+For additional information on the topic, visit:

+http://updates.html5rocks.com/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API